Schneider Electric: The data center cool down

 Optimising your system

-After you have conducted regular servicing as part of your preventative maintenance strategy, you will understand from the engineer the optimum temperature your data centre can run out at various periods of the year.
+After you have conducted regular servicing as part of your preventative maintenance strategy, you will understand from the engineer the optimum temperature your data center can run out at various periods of the year.
 By constantly optimising the system, it will be infinitely better prepared for any heatwave that may arrive.

 You can set your watch to certain things in life, a heatwave arriving in Australia each summer is inevitably one of them.
 Each year, due to extreme heat there are power outages throughout the country.

 The summer sun is seemingly over, and it appears that the heatwaves have gone, at least for another few months.
-Now the cooler temperature are here, there has never been a better time for data centre managers to set up a preventative maintenance strategy in tandem with a qualified engineer.
+Now the cooler temperature are here, there has never been a better time for data center managers to set up a preventative maintenance strategy in tandem with a qualified engineer.